 When was 100+ Women Who Care Northern Virginia created?

-100+ Women Who Care Northern Virginia was founded in Fall 2012 and is comprised of the NoVa chapter (mainly Fairfax and Arlington County residents) and the Loudoun County chapter, which will officially launch in January 2017.
+100+ Women Who Care Northern Virginia was founded in Fall 2012 and is comprised of the NoVa chapter (mainly Fairfax and Arlington County residents) and the Loudoun County chapter, which will officially launched in January 2017.

 What are the requirements for an organization to be nominated for a donation?

 In order to be considered at a meeting, the organization must be based in the Northern Virginia area and serve the local population.
 It must be recognized by the IRS as 501(c)(3) nonprofit and in business for at least one year.
 National and international charities will not be considered unless its local chapter will be the recipient of the donation.
+See below about who can nominate and present a nonprofit.

 What is a 501(c)(3) organization?